Bryan Danielson: In-ring return and "The New" Daniel Bryan (2018–2019)

 On the November 13 episode of SmackDown Live, Bryan defeated AJ Styles to win the WWE Championship for the fourth time following a low blow.
 After the match, he attacked Styles, turning heel for the first time since 2012.
-As a result of his title win, Bryan was removed from Team SmackDown at Survivor Series on November 18 with Jeff Hardy taking his place.
-Instead, he faced WWE Universal Champion Brock Lesnar in an interbrand champion vs. champion match, which he lost.
-Two days later on SmackDown Live, Bryan explained his actions, stating that he was following his dreams and that the fans were not with him during his recovery to return to the ring.
-He then christened himself as "The New" Daniel Bryan, and a rematch between Bryan and Styles for the title was scheduled for TLC: Tables, Ladders & Chairs on December 16, where he successfully defended the title.
-At the Royal Rumble on January 27, 2019, Bryan successfully retained his title against Styles once again, this time following interference from the returning Rowan.
-On the January 29 episode of SmackDown Live, Bryan threw the standard title belt in a garbage can (bemoaning the fact it was made from leather) and introduced a new belt, made from "entirely sustainable materials".
-Bryan was then scheduled to defend his championship in an Elimination Chamber at the Elimination Chamber event on February 17, where he successfully retained the title by last eliminating Kofi Kingston.
+At Survivor Series, he faced WWE Universal Champion Brock Lesnar in an interbrand champion vs. champion match, which he lost.
+As part of his heel turn, Bryan christened himself as "The New" Daniel Bryan, retaining the title against Styles at TLC: Tables, Ladders & Chairs and Royal Rumble.
+On the January 29 episode of SmackDown Live, Bryan threw the standard title belt in a garbage can (bemoaning the fact it was made from leather) and introduced a new belt, made from "entirely sustainable materials" and started calling himself "The Planet's Champion".
+Bryan defended the title in an Elimination Chamber at the Elimination Chamber event, by last eliminating Kofi Kingston.
 At Fastlane on March 10, Bryan was originally scheduled to defend his championship against Kingston, but after Mr. McMahon replaced Kingston, Bryan successfully retained the title in a triple-threat match against Kevin Owens and Mustafa Ali.
-Bryan eventually defended the championship against Kingston at WrestleMania 35 on April 7, where Bryan lost, ending his fifth world championship reign at 145 days.
-After WrestleMania, Bryan was briefly sidelined by an undisclosed injury, but was cleared to return to action on April 30.
+Bryan eventually defended the championship against Kingston at WrestleMania 35 on April 7, where Bryan lost, ending his reign at 145 days.
 On May 6, Bryan competed on his first match on Raw since March 2015, where he lost to Kingston in a WrestleMania rematch, ending their feud.

 On the May 7 episode of SmackDown Live, Bryan and Rowan defeated The Usos for the vacant WWE SmackDown Tag Team Championship, marking their first reign as a team.
 At Money in the Bank on May 19, Bryan and Rowan faced off against The Usos in a non title match in a losing effort.
 At Stomping Grounds on June 23, Bryan and Rowan defeated Heavy Machinery (Otis and Tucker) to retain the titles.
 On July 14 at Extreme Rules, Bryan and Rowan lost the titles to The New Day (Big E and Xavier Woods) in a triple threat tag-team match, which also involved Heavy Machinery.